tptirrell/tptirrell.github.io/_posts/Salaries.md

 ![postgraph](/images/salaries/postingspercitygraph.png/)
 ![postlist](/images/salaries/postingspercity.png/)

-First, I created a True/False column called "SalaryHigh" in the dataframe to indicate of the salary given was above or below the mediaun.
+First, I created a True/False column called "SalaryHigh" in the dataframe to indicate of the salary given was above or below the median.
 I then ran a logistic regression with statsmodel.api using only location as a feature and the "SalaryHigh" column as the target data.
 Dummy variables were created as these are categorical variables.
 The summary is pictured below.
 You can see that of the cities listed, location was a stronger predictor of salary for Chicago and
 San Francisco as the p>|z| score was approximately 0.39.
 Salaries also happened to be highest in these cities as we saw earlier.